A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Introduction

 \section{Introduction}

 The study of noncooperative games plays a significant role in a panoply of applications ranging from smart-grids \cite{Saad1} to communication \cite{ScutaryMonotone} and social networks \cite{Acemoglu}.
 In these setups, agents can be modelled as self-interested entities that interact with each other and make decisions based on possibly misaligned individual criteria, while being subject to constraints (local or global) that restrict the domain of their choices.
 Even though a variety of systems can be analysed by means of deterministic game-theoretic tools \cite{ScutaryMonotone,GrammaticoEtAl2016,Dario2019}, in many applications the decision making procedure is affected by uncertainty.
-A number of results in the literature have explicitly addressed uncertainty in a noncooperative setting, on the basis of specific assumptions on the probability distribution \cite{Kouvaritakis,Singh} and/or the geometry of the sample space of the uncertainty \cite{Aghassi2006,FukuSOCCP}; however, such assumptions can restrict the applicability of these methods.
+A number of results in the literature have explicitly addressed uncertainty in a noncooperative setting.
+Specifically, \cite{Bopardikar_2013} follows a randomized approach for the special case of stochastic zero-sum games.
+Most results rely on specific assumptions on the probability distribution \cite{Kouvaritakis,Singh} and/or the geometry of the uncertainty set \cite{Aghassi2006,FukuSOCCP,Nishimura_2009}.

 To circumvent these limitations, recent developments adopt a data-driven perspective, focusing on the connection of game theory with the so called scenario approach \cite{CalafioreCampi2006}.
 This is based on the idea that an optimisation problem with constraints parametrised by an uncertain parameter---with fixed but possibly unknown support set and probability distribution---can be approximated by drawing samples of that parameter and solving the problem subject to the constraints generated by those samples only; this approximation is known as the \emph{scenario program}.
-Standard results in the scenario approach \cite{CampiGaratti2008,CampiEtAl2009,Calafiore_2010} provide certificates on the probability that a new yet unseen constraint will violate the randomised solution obtained by solving the scenario program.
+Standard results in the scenario approach \cite{CampiGaratti2008,CampiEtAl2009,Calafiore_2010} provide certificates on the probability that a new yet unseen constraint will violate the randomised solution obtained by the scenario program.